Are you looking for a career change? Then there is nothing to worry about. You can do it now, and that too like a pro.

 - Surprisingly, there were even 25% of the total people who were craving for a new challenge and used it to change their career and explore.

-- And, 23% of them had no interest or passion left in their field of concern.
+- And, 23% of them had no interest or passion left in their field of concern to make change in career.

 Only you can answer this critical question, and only you know the way forward to take this significant life decision.

-However, the following are some steps which may help in the process, or least of all, ease it a bit:
+However, the following are some steps which may help in the process of a career change, or least of all, ease it a bit:

 1) Be emotionally prepared